Kristiansand: 1900 onward

 With the development of hydropower in southern Norway, the city gradually developed an industrial base, particularly with the establishment in 1910 of the nickel refinery Kristiansands Nikkelraffineringsverk AS (later Falconbridge Nikkelverk, now Glencore Nikkelverk).
 From an economic perspective, the First World War was a good time for Kristiansand, as a neutral shipping city.
 The crises that followed with the gold standard politics of the 1920s and the world economic crisis of the 1930s were also deeply felt in a trading city like Kristiansand.

-On 1 July 1921, the city of Kristiansand got larger by annexing a part of the neighboring municipality of Oddernes, gaining 2,164 more residents along with more land for the growing city.
+On 1 July 1921, the city of Kristiansand got larger by annexing a part of the neighboring Oddernes Municipality, gaining 2,164 more residents along with much more land for the growing city.

 The labour movement had important pioneers in the city, and Leon Trotsky spent about a year of his exile in the archipelago offshore from Kristiansand.
-Arnulf Øverland took him from Randesund to Ny-Hellesund in Søgne in 1936.
+Arnulf Øverland took him from the nearby Randesund Municipality to Ny-Hellesund in the nearby Søgne Municipality in 1936.
 In the interwar period Kristiansand was a centre for intellectuals, especially after the architect Thilo Schoder settled there in 1932.

-Kristiansand was attacked by German naval forces and the Luftwaffe during the Operation Weserübung on 9 April 1940.
+The city of Kristiansand was attacked by German naval forces and the Luftwaffe during the Operation Weserübung on 9 April 1940.
 The naval forces met fierce resistance from Norwegian coastal artillery at Odderøya.
 Bombs and grenades also hit the downtown and the 70 meter high church tower of the Kristiansand Cathedral was hit by accident.
 The third attack attempt on the city succeeded because a signal flag was confused with a French national flag and the misunderstanding was not discovered until it was too late.
 The city was occupied by a force of 800 men.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the city of Kristiansand (population: 27,100) was merged with the neighboring municipalities of Randesund (population: 1,672), Tveit (population: 2,802), and Oddernes (population: 18,668) to create a much larger Kristiansand Municipality.
+On 1 January 1965, the following areas were merged to form a much larger Kristiansand Municipality which included the city center and large rural areas surrounding the city: